Five Reasons Why No One Buys Your Baskets

 Go on Craigslist any day of the week, and you’ll find gift basket advertisements.
 Do you really think that’s where your customers are searching?

-Of course not, and to prove it, ask the advertisers who are still holding on to the gift baskets no one will buy.
+Of course not, and to prove it, ask the advertisers who are still trying to sell the gift baskets no one will buy.

 5. You tell people about your baskets when you have time, and you never have time.

 Think about your daily habits.
 Two things you do are get up in the morning and eat meals.
 No one tells you to do it because it’s automatic.